 If you’re an ultra-organized person, the likelihood is you’re always using spreadsheets to keep on track with your objectives.
 Selling trackers and spreadsheets may sound like too simple an idea, but you need to remember that many people have no idea where to even begin.
 There’s a big audience of people who are struggling to reach their goals.
 Use your understanding of something like business planning, fitness, or healthy eating to help customers move in the right direction.

 Many types of digital products fall under the category of graphic elements.
 You have textures, Photoshop brushes, illustrations, and much more.
 Be aware that some of these areas are highly competitive, meaning you’ll have to do a great job to stand out.
 In particular, Lightroom presets and fonts are already saturated markets.

 Many people are stuck at home, looking for ways to spend their time away from a screen.
 Launch a business around unique patterns for knitting, sewing, crochet, or another craft.

-How and Where to Sell Digital Products
+How to Sell Digital Products

 To be successful in your venture, you first need to figure out the best digital product ideas to sell.
 This means being objective when you think about your skills.
 You may know how to produce a certain type of digital product, but you’re unlikely to make much (if anything) if your skills are low.